 Similar requirements apply in the UK.
 For access to the UK market, manufacturers must obtain a UKCA Certificate and affix a UKCA mark to their medical devices.
-However, the CE mark will be accepted in the UK until July 1, 2023.
+Initially, the government stated the CE mark will be accepted in the UK until July 1, 2023.
+However, on July 1, 2023, the government updated their guidance for regulating medical devices stating their intention to extend recognition and acceptance of the CE marking for placing most goods on the market in Great Britain, indefinitely, if the device was placed on the EU market before January 1, 2021.